8base/old-documentation/8base-console/custom-functions/tasks.md

 }
 ```

 The `options.waitForResponse (default: false)` property tells the platform to resolve the promise immediately without waiting for the task to complete.
-If instead you'd like to wait for task result you can set `waitForResponse` to `true`.
+If instead you'd like to wait for the task result you can set `waitForResponse` to `true`.

 *Note: The value of `args` is passed to the `event.data` property of the invoked task.*

 ### Scheduled tasks
 You can configure tasks to run on schedule using the `schedule` option in the 8base.yml declaration.
-The `schedule` parameter accepts two types of expressions: Rate and Cron - both of which specify a scheduled invocation on a reoccuring schedule.
+The `schedule` parameter accepts two types of expressions: Rate and Cron - both of which specify a scheduled invocation on a re-occuring schedule.

 ##### Rate expressions
 `rate(Value Unit)`